sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-09-primer-chapter11.md

     std::map<std::string, std::string> authors = { {"Joyce", "James"}, {"Kyle", "Charles"} };   // similar to initialize multi-dimensional array
     ```
 - construction with the predicate
-    * you can override the `<` operator so that the ordering is based on the custom operation
-    * you need to pass the type of the predicate as the last template argument
+    * you need to pass the type of the predicate which does the `<` operation as the last template argument
         ```c++
-        // there are two ways to implement this

         // using pointer to function
         bool compIsbn(const BookData & lhs, const BookData & rhs) {
             return lhs.isbn() < rhs.isbn();
         }
         std::multiset<BookData, decltype(compIsbn) *> bookstore(comIsbn);

-        // using comparison struct
-        struct CompIsbn {
-            bool operator()(const Point& lhs, const Point& rhs) const {
-                return lhs.x < rhs.x;
-            }
-        };
-        std::multiset<BookData, CompIsbn> bookstore;
         ```
+    * as you can see, the type should be the pointer to function
     * the custom operation must define a **strict weak ordering** over the key type
         + two keys cannot both be "less than" each other; if `k1` is "less than" `k2`, then `k2` must never be "less than" `k1`
         + if `k1` is "less than" `k2` an `k2` is "less than `k3`, then `k1` must be "less than" `k3`